coco90417/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1. subject: it is an integer that describes the ID of the subject.
 2. activity: it is a factor that describes the type of activity of the corresponding subject.
-3. frequency: whether or not this is a frequency measure, or time
+3. frequency: whether or not this is a frequency or time measurement.
+1 means frequency measurement.
-4. body: whether this is a body measurement or gravity
+4. body: whether this is a body or gravity measurement.
+1 means body measurement.
-5. acc: whether this is a acceleration or gyroscope
+5. acc: whether this is a acceleration or gyroscope.
+1 means acceleration.
-6. jerk: whether this is a jerk signal or not
+6. jerk: whether this is a jerk signal or not.
+1 means jerk signal.
-7. mag: whether this is a magnitude signal or not
+7. mag: whether this is a magnitude signal or not.
+1 means magnitude signal.
-8. mean: whether this is a mean or a sd measurement
+8. mean: whether this is a mean or a sd measurement.
+1 means mean measurement.
-9. direction: whether this measure is done in X, Y or Z direction
+9. direction: it is a factor that describes whether measure is done in X, Y or Z direction.
-10. average: average value of repeated measured of each subject for each move
+10. average: it is a float variable that describes the average value of repeated measured of each subject for each move.